 Whichever you decide to say, the important thing is that you say it.
 Being courteous in any language goes a long way to earning respect and friendship.

-Traditionally, to say “I love you” in Chamorro or even to just generally express one’s love for someone has always been confined to intimate situations or occasions.
-But as Chamorros have become more exposed to American media and culture, it is becoming more accepted to say it more often and
+Traditionally, to say “I love you” in Chamorro or even to just generally express your love for someone has always been confined to intimate situations or occasions.
+However, as Chamorros have become more exposed to American media and culture, it’s become more common to hear in daily life.

 How to say “I love you” in Chamorro